davidblakneymoore/A-Function-for-Comparing-Multiple-Correlation-Coefficients-From-Independent-Correlations-in-R/README.md

 This function requires a vector containing correlation coefficients, a vector containing the number of observations that went in to each corresponding correlation coefficient, and a vector containing names or identifiers of each correlation (character strings).

+This function draws heavily on the 'agricolae' package, particularly the 'orderPvalue' function.
+Thank you, Felipe de Mendiburu!

 Works Cited

 Levy, K.J.
 1977.
 Pairwise comparisons involving unequal sample sizes associated with correlations, proportions or variances.
 Br.
 J. Math.
 Stat.
 Psychol.
 30:137-139.